-The Directors of Honeycomb Investment Trust plc (Registered: 09899024) present their report and audited financial statements of the Company and its subsidiary (together, the "Group") for the year ended 31 December 2017.
+The Directors of Honeycomb Investment Trust plc (Registered: 09899024) present their report and audited financial statements of the Company for the year ended 31 December 2018.
 The shares are listed on the Specialist Fund Segment of the London Stock Exchange.